Kapaya/px21/paper.md

 Our key contribution is a set of three design principles that guided the development of our system, which also offer insights that might be applied to other end-user web scraping and customization tools ([@sec:design-principles]):

 - **Unified Environment**: Users should be able to scrape data and interact with the scraped data in a single, unified environment.
 This minimizes the barrier to fluidly switching back and forth between the two tasks, rather than treating them as entirely independent tasks.
 - **Editing By Demonstration**: Users should be able to not only create programs for scraping data by demonstration, but also extend and repair the programs by demonstration.
-This enables users to build on other user's work, and is especially important in the context of web scraping since programs that scrape data sometimes break as the underlying website changes.
+This enables users to build on other users' work, and is especially important in the context of web scraping since scrapers break as the underlying website changes.
 - **Live Programming**: Users should receive live feedback as they perform demonstrations.
 The system should indicate how it is generalizing from the user's example and what the resulting data will look like, so that the user can adjust their demonstrations on the fly and quickly arrive at the desired result.

 Finally, we share our broader vision for web scraping for customization, and some opportunities for future work, including a proposal for how Wildcard’s spreadsheet-like formula language might augment demonstrations to provide end-users with more expressiveness in the web scraping process ([@sec:conclusion]).